ktatianna/task-manager/README.md

 - Mark tasks as completed.
 - Delete individual tasks or all completed tasks.
 - See an illustrated empty state when there are no tasks.
+- Persist your tasks in the browser using localStorage

 ---